-- The labels found on the containers of hazardous chemicals - The substance's Safety Data Sheets (SDS) - Special health and safety reference literature available at the library or on the web (i.e. Prudent Practices in the Laboratory, Merck Index, Laboratory Health and Safety Handbook, NIOSH Pocket Guide, Lab Safety Institute, etc.) - Other reference literature recommended by RMS - In addition, your supervisor and RMS are available to provide safety information.
+- The labels found on the containers of hazardous chemicals - The substance's Safety Data Sheets (SDS) - Special health and safety reference literature available at the library or on the web (i.e. Prudent Practices in the Laboratory, Merck Index, Laboratory Health and Safety Handbook, NIOSH Pocket Guide, Lab Safety Institute, etc.) - Other reference literature recommended by RMS - PubChem database maintained by the National Center for Biotechnology Information (NCBI), a component of the National Library Medicine, which is part of the National Institutes of Health (NIH). - In addition, your supervisor and RMS are available to provide safety information.